TheRealCodeBeard/ServerlessTwitterBot/STEP6.md

 When you have filled in all those details (you may want to build the command up in Notepad or VSCode) you will need to copy this and paste it into the cloud shell.
 Pasting in the command should run it automatically.
 If it doesn't, hit return to execute.

-You will end up with a block of JSON that looks like this will the `<GUID>` sections filled in.
+You will end up with a block of JSON that looks like this, with the `<GUID>` sections filled in.

 ```json
   {